What Is A Serious Relationship And Can You Prepare?

 Before you move forward with a serious relationship, you can sit down with your partner and determine whether you’re aligned on expectations.
 Even if the two of you have already discussed getting more serious, you might want to revisit the topic to ensure nothing has changed.
 Consider discussing your future plans and goals.
 You may not need to hash everything out, but it can be helpful to at least touch on major matters, like having kids, living in the same house, and where you each see yourselves in five or ten years.

 This can also be an opportunity to practice your communication and make sure you both understand what a more serious relationship entails, such as putting in the hard work necessary to achieve dreams and goals.
-How you and your partner navigate this conversation may help you understand what it will be like to have other serious talks down the line.
+How you and your partner navigate this conversation on serious relationships may help you understand what it will be like to have other serious talks as your relationship progresses.

 Establishing boundaries in the relationship